KonduitAI/konduit-serving/README.md

 ## License

-Every module in this repo is apache license 2.0, save for `konduit-serving-pmml` which is agpl to comply with the JPMML license.
+Every module in this repo is licensed under the terms of the Apache license 2.0, save for `konduit-serving-pmml` which is agpl to comply with the JPMML license.